porsche-design-system/porsche-design-system/packages/components/src/components/action/switch/switch.usage.md

 Provide help only when help is truly required!
 For example, if it is important for the user to know what consequences his activation of the Switch will cause.

+### Switch

+The switch should change the state only when the server response is positive.
+For longer delay use the loading state.

 ---

 ## Do's & Don'ts